EdAncerys/Learning-Journey-At-Makers/Week-1.md

 **Single-Responsibility Principle**

 - **SRP** or a **single-responsibility principle** is computer programing principle that states that every *class* or *module* should have responsibility over a single part of the functionality.
-- **What is responsibility?** In the context of the Single Responsibility Principle (SRP) we define a responsibility to be “a reason for change.”
+- **What is responsibility?** In the context of the Single Responsibility Principle (SRP) we define a responsibility to be a "reason for change.”
 If you can think of more than one motive for changing a class, then that class has more than one responsibility.
 - The **SRP** is one of the simplest of the principles, and one of the hardest to get right.
 Con-joining responsibilities is something that we do naturally.
 Finding and separating those responsibilities from one another is much of what software design is really about.

 <p align="center">